Welcome to the Museum of Ceramics

 ART CLASSES Art classes are held every Wednesday from 10:00 am - 12:00 pm.
 No need to sign up, just head over to the MoC and bring some paints with you.
 Call the MoC for any questions or click on the link to learn more.

-CLAY CLASSES Our Spring Throwing Classes are now open for enrollment!
-Click on the Clay Classes link and feel free to give us a call at the MoC to reserve your spot: (330) 386-6001
+CLAY CLASSES Our Fall Ceramic Classes are now FULL.
+Click on the Clay Classes link and feel free to give us a call at the MoC to check for the next class series: (330) 386-6001